 What if we want to schedule half day or full day intensives?

 We will have our intake, separate individual sessions, take the assessment and go over results of the assessment in longer intensives.
 I do give homework to help supplement the skills you learn in session.
-From there, we can have half day (4.5 hours) or full day (6 hours) intensives from there forward or 50 minute sessions for various topics.
+From there, we can have half day (3 hours) or full day (6 hours) intensives from there forward or 50 minute sessions for various topics.
 Couples whose schedules make it difficult to attend weekly therapy sessions also benefit from intensive couples services.
-Because of the time commitment involved, a 50% deposit is required at the time of booking.
+Depending on how the therapy evolves, you may choose to return for follow-up sessions every few weeks or months.
+You will pay in full prior to attending sessions, and due to our scheduling commitments, there is a 3 week cancellation policy.
+Your therapist has to make themselves available and arrange their schedules for these sessions, so it is imperative that you keep your appointment and commit to this process.

 Will this apply for us to get a discount on our marriage license?
 If so, how many sessions do we need?